-Geographically, the primary markets for methamphetamine in Maryland are in the western, northeastern, and southern parts of the state.
-Residents of western Maryland are some of the primary users of methamphetamine (Office of National Drug Control Policy, 2004).
-High school students in Garrett, Allegany, and Washington counties have the first, second, and fourth highest rates of lifetime methamphetamine use in the state-more than double the statewide rate of 4.4% (Center for Substance Abuse Research, 2004).
-In addition, three of the eight methamphetamine labs seized from January 2003 to May 2004 were from the western Maryland counties of Garrett and Washington (Washington/Baltimore High Intensity Drug Trafficking Area, 2004).
+Geographically, the primary markets for methamphetamine in Maryland are in the western, eastern, and southern parts of the state.
+Residents of western Maryland are some of the primary users of methamphetamine (Office of National Drug Control Policy, Maryland, 2006).
+High school students in Garrett, Washington, and Allegany counties have the first, second, and fifth highest rates of lifetime methamphetamine use in the state respectively-with Garrett County more than double the statewide rate of 5.1% (MSDE, 2005).
+In addition, three of the eight methamphetamine labs seized from January 2003 to May 2004 were from the western Maryland counties of Garrett and Washington, and three were from Charles County (Washington/Baltimore High Intensity Drug Trafficking Area, 2004).
+Four of the eight labs seized in 2005 were in the eastern counties of Cecil, Harford, and Caroline (Washington/Baltimore High Intensity Drug Trafficking Area, 2005).
+Garrett, Allegany, and Washington counties largely mimic the patterns of methamphetamine production and use seen in West Virginia.
+West Virginia has seen a dramatic increase in clandestine methamphetamine laboratories seizures in the past few years.
+Additionally, it is believed that methamphetamine manufacturing is primarily focused in the West Virginia panhandle, the counties adjacent to Garrett, Allegany, and Washington counties (Office of National Drug Control Policy, West Virginia, 2006).